jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 #### Fedora and other Linux

    All other Linux distributions have a __root__ account user made at install time.
-Some minimal distributions or in FreeBSD case may only allow you to create a __root__ user at install time and make aditional users your job to create.
+Some minimal distributions or in FreeBSD case may only allow you to create a __root__ user at install time and make additional users your job to create.
 In Fedora you can log into an GNOME session using the root account, there might be warnings from the operating system, as it is not expecting you to be logged in as __root__.
 The __root__ user has its own home directory located at ```/root```.
-Even if you are going to use the __root__ account it is still advised to log in as a regular user and then use the ```sudo``` or ```su``` commands to elevate and then exit those privilleges.
+Even if you are going to use the __root__ account it is still advised to log in as a regular user and then use the ```sudo``` or ```su``` commands to elevate and then exit those privileges.

    Fedora and other Linux/Unix/Mac use different groups for sudo and *superuser* access.
 That group is called *wheel*.
 If you look at the ```/etc/sudoers``` output below from Fedora 22 system you see the groups and file content is slightly different.